zakriamansoor47/SLAYER_Duel/README.md

   "Duel_DrawPunish": 3,           // What to do with the players when the timer expires?
 0 - Nothing, 1 - Kill both, 2 - Kill a random player, 3 - Kill the one with less health (if non of them is given any damage then kill both).
   "Duel_Beacon": true,            // Enable/Disable Beacon on Players
   "Duel_Teleport": true,          // Teleport Players to Custom Teleport Points? (true = Yes, false = No) Set Custom Teleport Points with `!duel_settings` (Only for ROOT Admins) Command.
-  "Duel_Modes": [
+  "Duel_FreezePlayers": false,    // Freeze Players During Duel Preparation time? (true = Yes, false = No) "Duel_BotAcceptDuel": true,     // Bot do Duel with Player? (true = Yes, false = No) "Duel_BotsDoDuel": true,        // Bots do Duel with each other? (true = Yes, false = No) "Duel_Modes": [
     // Example Duel Mode
     //{